DSSG application form is now open!

 Modeled after similar programs at the University of Chicago and Georgia Tech, with elements from our own Data Science Incubator, sixteen DSSG Student Fellows will be selected to work with academic researchers, data scientists, and public stakeholder groups on data-intensive research projects.
-These are paid positions.

 Where: Most work will be conducted on the UW campus in the WRF Data Science Studio, but some field excursions in the City of Seattle or King County may also be involved.

-When: This is a 10-week long, full-time program beginning June 13th and ending August 19th 2016.
+When: This is a 10-week long, full-time program beginning June 12th and ending August 18th 2017.

 Compensation: Students will be given a stipend of $6,500 for the 10 weeks.
-Stipend payments will be disbursed through the UW payroll system on the 10th and 25th of each month.

 - Strong academic record

-- Previous programming experience and/or strong background in social science
+- Previous programming experience

-How to Apply: The application deadline has passed.
 Questions may be directed to email@example.com.

-Application Deadline: March 1, 2016 at 5:00 pm PT (notification by April 1st)
+Application Deadline: February 13th at 5:00 pm PT (notification by March 22nd)